agilepro/epiconsciousness/docs/Religion/Apologetics/epicurus.md

 In short: God loves mankind to have free will and that is more important than death or being raped.
 Evil is then a sign of the love that God has for us, because God could prevent evil, but we would then be mindless robots.

 Love means acting beyond to the fullest of your power to benefit someone.
 It means stopping someone, even when they _will_ to do harm to themselves.
+A mother who stops a child about to walk into a busy street does not mean the child is a robot for the rest of the child's life.
+Selective use to prevent extreme situations does **not** eliminate free will.

 This is not a matter of free will causing the problem.
 No amount of God loving humans to have free will, will ever compensate for the harm done to one raped little girl.
 So if God has any love, there would be no rape.
 There would be no parasites to blind and mutilate people.